-CyberScout is a family of global companies that provides personal cyber assistance and identity management services including identity monitoring services and resolution of identity fraud and account takeover situations for consumers and individuals worldwide. (hereinafter referred to collectively as 'consumer services').
-CyberScout also provides cyber incident and data breach support and remediation to organizations that have experienced an incident that may impact the personal data in their organization’s care, custody, and/or control. (hereinafter referred to collectively as ‘commercial services')
+Cyberscout also provides cyber incident and data breach support and remediation.
+This means we assist organizations that have experienced an incident that may impact the personal data in the organization’s care, custody, and/or control. (hereinafter referred to collectively as ‘commercial services').

-CyberScout’s policies are to inform you any time we may be about to collect any personal information about you, regardless of whether it is online, in person or over the telephone.
-This means that any time you are asked to reveal personal information about yourself to CyberScout or an affiliate, we'll always do our best to inform you:
+Cyberscout strives to give consumers/data subjects control of the data collection and data sharing processes.
+Cyberscout’s policies are to inform consumer(s)/data subject(s) any time we may be about to collect any personal information, regardless of whether it is online, in person or over the telephone.
+This means that any time an individual is asked to reveal personal information to Cyberscout or an affiliate, we'll do our best to inform you:

 - why we need to collect the information;